sgress454/sails-hook-autoreload/README.md

 Parameter      | Type                | Details
 -------------- | ------------------- |:---------------------------------
 active        | ((boolean)) | Whether or not the hook should watch for controller / model changes.
-Defaults to `true`. dirs          | ((array)) | Array of strings indicating which folders should be watched.
+Defaults to `true`. usePolling    | ((boolean)) | Wheter or not to use the polling feature.
+Slower but necessary for certain environments.
+Defaults to `false`. dirs          | ((array)) | Array of strings indicating which folders should be watched.
 Defaults to the `api/models` and `api/controllers` folders
 That&rsquo;s it!